-Finding the best mattress for back sleepers can help develop the habit of sleeping on your back and improve the overall quality of sleep.
-Sleeping on your back is a great way to prevent neck and back pain, improve acid reflux, minimize wrinkles, and maintain proper spine alignment; however, it is not everybody’s preferred sleep style.
+Finding the best mattress for back sleepers can help you get in the habit of sleeping in a healthy position and improve your overall sleep quality.
+Sleeping on your back is a great way to prevent neck and back pain, reduce acid reflux, minimize wrinkles, and maintain proper spine alignment.

-In this article, we will cover our top choices of the best mattress for back sleepers and outline the key factors to take into consideration when investing in a new mattress.
+In this article, we will cover the best mattresses for back sleepers and outline key factors to take into consideration when investing in a new mattress.

 The Amerisleep AS2 Mattress

-What’s The Best Bed’s top choice for back sleepers is the Amerisleep AS2 model.
-Amerisleep offers five different models of mattresses; the AS5 and AS4 are part of their soft collection, the AS3 their true medium, and the AS1 and AS2 complete their firm collection.
-The AS2 is their medium-firm model; for those who want a firmer feel, the AS1 is your best bet while anybody looking for something softer will be deciding between the AS3, AS4, and AS5.
+We love the Amerisleep AS2 model for back sleepers.
+Amerisleep offers five different mattress models: the AS5 and AS4 are part of their soft collection, the AS3 their true medium, and the AS1 and AS2 complete their firm collection.
+The AS2 is their medium-firm model.
+For those who want a firmer feel, the AS1 is your best bet while anybody looking for something softer can decide between the AS3, AS4, and AS5.

 Amerisleep mattresses use innovative technology to offer support and comfort in each layer.
 Every Amerisleep mattress has a cover made from a soft, breathable fabric designed to keep air moving throughout the bed so you always sleep cool and comfortable.
 It is also completely washable to help preserve the life of the mattress.

-The top layer of every Amerisleep mattress is made from their Bio-Pur® material, a foam layer that is more breathable than traditional memory foam.
-This breathability also ensures heat does not get trapped in the bed; which, in turn, would make anybody sleeping on it hot as well.
+The top layer of every Amerisleep mattress is made from their Bio-Pur®, a foam layer that is more breathable than traditional memory foam.
+This breathability also prevents heat build-up.
 This is one of the very few foam mattresses that can compete with innersprings when it comes to breathability.

-Below the Bio-Pur® material is the Affinity layer with HIVE® technology.
+Below the Bio-Pur® is the Affinity layer with HIVE® technology.
 Harnessing Intelligent Ventilation and Energy, otherwise known as HIVE®, technology creates a targeted support system throughout the body.
 This technology provides the proper support to keep your spine aligned and prevent pressure points from forming.
-The AS1 model is the only model not featuring the Affinity layer between the BioPur and BioCore layers, making it the firmest option available.
+The AS1 model is the only model without the Affinity layer between the Bio-Pur® and Bio-Core® layers, making it the firmest option available.

-Each Amerisleep base is made of their BioCore foam.
-Both the BioCore and the BioPur layer are made with plant-based materials; making it long-lasting, supportive and increasing its breathability.
+Each Amerisleep base is made of Bio-Core®.
+Both the Bio-Core® and the Bio-Pur® layer are made with plant-based materials, making it long-lasting, supportive, and breathable.

 The AS5 model Amerisleep offers sleepers with an extra layer of comfort between the BioPur and Affinity layer, the Active Flex layer.
 This layer is made of latex-like material when combined with the BioPur layer, make the sleeper feel as if they are laying on a cloud.

-A big concern when buying a memory foam mattress is the smell it will emit, as it’s common for them to have an unpleasant odor when you first take them out of the packaging.
+It’s common for memory foam mattresses to emit an unpleasant odor when you first take them out of the box.
 Many find this smell dissipates over time.
 This scent is caused by the petroleum gas used to produce the mattresses.
-Instead of using petroleum, Amerisleep uses plant-based materials, specifically castor-oil, to produce their mattresses.
-Ensuring you won’t be plagued with any “new mattress smell.”
+Amerisleep replaces some of that petroleum with plant-based castor oil, decreasing the chance of a pesky off-gassing odor.

 By using highly responsive foam, Amerisleep’s AS2 mattress isolates motion very well.
 This is beneficial for those who are sharing their bed with a partner, as you won’t be disturbed by their tossing and turning or them getting in and out of bed.

 Amerisleep offers a risk-free, 100-night sleep trial on all of their mattresses.
-This allows you to try their new mattress in the comfort of your own home, giving you a more telling feel of your new purchase.
-If you decide within the 100-night trial the mattress isn’t all you were hoping for, you can return or exchange it for a full refund and arranged to have your old mattress picked up and recycled.
+This allows you to try their new mattress in the comfort of your own home.
 It’s important to note when switching to any new mattress, your body will undergo an adjustment period lasting up to 30 days.
-Some companies will require you keep the mattress through the duration of the adjustment period; however, Amerisleep allows you to return at any time (but still recommends you to try it for at least 30 days and take full advantage of the sleep trial).
+If you decide within the 100-night trial the mattress isn’t all you were hoping for after the adjustment period, you can return it for a full refund.

 It’s common for back sleepers to experience occasional lower back pain.
 If you find you’re waking up most mornings with aches and pains in your back, read our other guide to find the best mattress for lower back pain.